 The groups feature is for when you want an item and there are multiple options available on Trade me.
 With BidBud you can place a bid on all the items and assign them to a group.
 BidBud will bid on the items one by one as they're closing, until it wins an auction.
 It'll then stop bidding and won't win any more.
 If you want more than one, you can set the number required to as many as you want.

-To use this feature, add a group on the groups page.
-From then on, when you're placing a bid, there'll be an option to add it to a group.
+To use this feature, add a group on the groups page, then select this group when bidding to add the bid to a group.
 Each bid can be as high or as low as you like.

 What's the difference between the bidding strategies?